Best Time to Visit Toronto

 Well, in summer things start hopping in Toronto.
 Film Festivals, Pride, Caribbean Festival, Salsa on St. Clair and so many others.
 Baseball, Football, Soccer, and Tennis.

-Some notes for seniors and folks with mobility issues, summer is a great time to walk about downtown Toronto.
+Some notes for seniors and folks with mobility issues: Summer is a great time to walk about downtown Toronto.
 The streets are relatively flat and even.
-But during one of the festival times the crowds can be large.
-For example during the Pride weekend, more that 2 million people can flood the downtown core.
-The other issue could be the aforementioned CafeTO program where restaurants and bars are allowed to expand out to the sidewalks and streets.
+But during one of the festival times, the crowds can be large.
+For example, during the Pride weekend, more than 2 million people can flood the downtown core.
+The other issue could be the aforementioned CafeTO program, where restaurants and bars are allowed to expand out to the sidewalks and streets.
 Sidewalk access can be narrowed.
 There can be obstructions that make the sidewalk uneven.
 Keep your eyes open.

 Is your mobility an issue?
-Check out my list of best canes for travelers.
+Check out my list of the best canes for travellers.

 Fall in Toronto